Drew-Killeen/Dewey-Hafta-Academy/README.md

 21. Make the sass switch actually do something
 22. Create ability to view past enrollments
 23. Create about pages just becuz
+24. Update course column of exam table to be course id rather than course title

 Completed
 ----